FazleRabbbiferdaus172/somarok/README.md

 1. click on extension
 2. click add
-3. click anywhere on the webpage to bookbark
+3. click anywhere on the webpage to bookmark
+4. click on remove sign on extension popup
+5. click on bookmarks to remove the bookmark

 ## Quick Start